AustinOrphan/markdown-docs-viewer/docs/THEME-USAGE-CLARIFICATION.md

 ## Summary

-- **CDN/Browser**: Always use theme objects (`defaultTheme`, `darkTheme`)
+- **Initial Configuration**: Always use theme objects (both CDN and NPM)
-- **NPM/Module**: Can use either theme objects or theme name strings
+- **Runtime Switching**: Can use either theme objects or theme name strings
 - **Custom Themes**: Always create and use as objects
-- **Best Practice**: When in doubt, use theme objects for consistency
+- **Best Practice**: Use theme objects for consistency

 This distinction exists because:

-1. In CDN context, the theme registry might not be fully initialized when using strings
+1. The `DocumentationConfig.theme` property is typed to only accept Theme objects
-2. NPM builds have access to the full theme registry during initialization
+2. The `setTheme()` method is overloaded to accept both Theme objects and strings
-3. Theme objects are guaranteed to work in all contexts
+3. Theme objects are guaranteed to work in all contexts and provide better TypeScript support